XKCP/XKCP/README.markdown

-# Under which license is the KCP distributed?
+# Under which license is the XKCP distributed?

-Most of the source and header files in the KCP are released to the **public domain** and associated to the [CC0](http://creativecommons.org/publicdomain/zero/1.0/) deed.
+Most of the source and header files in the XKCP are released to the **public domain** and associated to the [CC0](http://creativecommons.org/publicdomain/zero/1.0/) deed.
 The exceptions are the following:

 * [`lib/common/brg_endian.h`](lib/common/brg_endian.h) is copyrighted by Brian Gladman and comes with a BSD 3-clause license;
 * [`tests/UnitTests/genKAT.c`](tests/UnitTests/genKAT.c) is based on [SHA-3 contest's code by Larry Bassham, NIST](http://csrc.nist.gov/groups/ST/hash/sha-3/documents/KAT1.zip), which he licensed under a BSD 3-clause license;